GENERAL TERMS AND CONDITIONS

 9. PAYMENT OF CASH

-(i) Subject to daily withdrawal limits (if any), a sufficient Available Balance and the Specific Terms and Conditions of the Account, the Customer may make withdrawals and/or payments from the Account;
+(a) subject to daily withdrawal limits (if any), a sufficient Available Balance and the Specific Terms and Conditions of the Account, the Customer may make withdrawals and/or payments from the Account; and

 11. SIMULTANEOUS ORDER OF FUNDS